CBIIT/bento-docs/source/configuration/case-details-page.md

 ### Configuring the "Associated Files" and/or "Associated Samples" tables

 1. Open `$(src)/packages/bento-frontend/src/bento/caseDetailData.js`.
-2. The configuration for "Associated Files" is in `table1` and "Associated Samples" is in `table2`.
+2. The configuration for "Associated Files" is in `filesTable` and "Associated Samples" is in `sampleTable`.
   * The `display` field is set to true, by default. *Set this field to false to disable the table in the Case Details Page*.
   * Set the field `title` to the the title of the table.
   * Set the field `dataField` to the name of the GraphQL API query being used to return data for the Case Details Page. *Note: This query should match the GraphQL API query in `GET_CASE_DETAIL_DATA_QUERY`*.